Preparation: Have proxy credentials ready

 Using proxy with specific Linux tools

-A. APT (Debian/Ubuntu package manager)
+A. APT (Debian or Ubuntu package manager)

 sudo nano /etc/apt/apt.conf.d/95proxies